Moving from New Jersey to West Virginia

 Congratulations on your big decision to move to West Virginia!

-Since White Gloves Genesis in 1988, We’ve performed over one-thousand long distance moves to West Virginia.
+Since White Glove’s genesis in 1995, we’ve performed over one-thousand long-distance moves to West Virginia.
 We hope to see you on moving day!

 The White Glove Treatment